-These sweet bread twists are have a ribbon of orange rind and sugar running through them, giving them a bittersweet orange flavour, very much like marmalade.
+These glazed orange twists have a ribbon of orange zest and sugar running through them, giving them a lovely orange flavour, very much like marmalade.
 The sweet orange glaze is the perfect complement.

-- 1 1/2 tsp. kosher salt (reduce to 1 tsp. if using finer sea salt)
+- 1 1/2 teaspoons kosher salt, (reduce to 1 tsp. if using finer sea salt)

 - 1/2 cup white granulated sugar